This post may contain affiliate links. Please read our disclosure policy.

 Why did my baked cookies spread so much?

 Did you beat the butter and sugar first until creamy before adding the other ingredients?
 If you began with melted or too-soft butter (if your butter is greasy, it's too soft), your cookies will spread more.
-If you used a butter alternative with too much liquid, they will also spread too much.
-Try Melt or Miyoko's Kitchen brand vegan butter next time!
+If you used a butter alternative with too much liquid like a butter alternative in a tub that's mostly oil or Earth Balance buttery sticks, they will also spread too much.
+Try Melt or Miyoko's Creamery brand vegan butter next time!

 Why did my red velvet cookies turn out brown instead of red?